menu

 Demographics

-The education level of Snook citizens is a little higher than the average for US cities and towns: 21.46% of adults in Snook have at least a bachelor's degree.
+The citizens of Snook are slightly better educated than the national average of 21.84% for all cities and towns, with 21.46% of adults in Snook having a bachelor's degree or advanced degree.

 Snook is a very ethnically-diverse city.
 The people who call Snook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Snook residents report their race to be White, followed by Black or African-American.
 Snook also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.89% of the city’s residents.
 Important ancestries of people in Snook include Czech, German, Irish, English, and Scottish.